robenkleene/sidewinder/README.md

 When **Auto** is on, making a change automatically updates the steps.
 When **Auto** is off, use **Set** to update the steps.

+**Note:** Due to a technical limitation, if Auto is on, changing *any* parameter that affects the steps (e.g., pulses, steps, rotate, pitch, velocity, or duration) *will overwrite any manual changes made in the step sequencer to pitch, velocity, or duration*.

 #### Pulses

 - **Pulses**: Set the number of pulses (notes)